 The “speculative execution” security flaw exists in all of Intel’s x86-64 CPUs which were first introduced in 2004 and are still in use in the majority of today’s modern-day processors.
 The x86-64x CPU is utilized in the majority of all desktop, laptop computers, and servers in the United States.
-These Intel CPUs also run most of the large, cloud based servers in operation today such as those from Google, Microsoft and Amazon.
+These Intel CPUs also run most of the large, cloud-based servers in operation today such as those from Google, Microsoft, and Amazon.
 Intel processors also run countless government computers and servers which hold extremely confidential information.
-Essentially any device in operation today with an Intel chip, 2004 or newer, contain the design defect.
+Essentially any device in operation today with an Intel chip, 2004 or newer, contains the design defect.

 It also appears that CPUs manufactured by AMD (Advanced Micro Devices) and those licensed by ARM Holdings are vulnerable to Spectre.
 ARM is the manufacturer that supplies the CPUs that power the vast majority of the world’s smartphones and tablets, including the iPhone and iPad.